pivotal-cf/docs-pks/managing-clusters-vsphere.hbs.md

 ---
 title: Compute Profiles and Host Groups (vSphere Only)
-owner: TKGI

 ---

 The following topics describe how to configure and apply compute profiles and host groups to VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) clusters on vSphere:

 <ul>
   <li>